lagdo/symfony-facades/README.md

 }
 ```

-The methods of the service can now be called using the facade.
+The methods of the service can be called using the facade.

 ```php
 use App\Facades\Twig;